hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/project-setup.html.md

 -> **Note:** CDK for Terraform is currently in [beta](/docs/cdktf/index.html#project-maturity-and-production-readiness).

-There are several ways to create a new CDK for Terraform (CDKTF) project, including creating a new application from a pre-built or custom template, or converting an existing HCL project.
-When you create a new project, you have the option of storing Terraform state locally, or using Terraform Cloud.
+There are several ways to create a new CDK for Terraform (CDKTF) project.
+You can create a new application from a pre-built or a custom template, and you can also convert an existing HCL project.
+When you create a new project, you can  store Terraform state locally or use a [remote backend](/docs/cdktf/concepts/remote-backends.html).
 This page discusses these setup options in more detail.

-> **Hands On**: Check out our [CDK for Terraform Quick Start Demo](https://learn.hashicorp.com/tutorials/terraform/cdktf-install?in=terraform/cdktf) and language-specific [Get Started Tutorials](https://learn.hashicorp.com/collections/terraform/cdktf) on HashiCorp Learn.
+> **Hands On**: Try the [CDK for Terraform Quick Start Demo](https://learn.hashicorp.com/tutorials/terraform/cdktf-install?in=terraform/cdktf) and language-specific [Get Started Tutorials](https://learn.hashicorp.com/collections/terraform/cdktf) on HashiCorp Learn.

 ## Initialize Project from a Template

 Use `init` with a project template to automatically create and scaffold a new CDKTF project for your chosen programming language.
-Templates generate a new application with the file structure needed for you to start to define infrastructure right away.
+Templates generate a new application with the necessary file structure for you to start defining infrastructure.

-The `cdktf-cli` has pre-built templates for supported programming languages, or you can use a custom-built [remote template](/docs/cdktf/create-and-deploy/remote-templates.html).
+You can use a `cdktf-cli` pre-built template or a custom-built [remote template](/docs/cdktf/create-and-deploy/remote-templates.html) when you initialize a new project.

 ```bash
 $ cdktf init --template="templateName"